2008 FIA GT Nogaro 2 Hours

-The 2008 FIA GT Nogaro 2 Hours was the eighth round of the 2008 FIA GT Championship season.
+The 2008 FIA GT Nogaro 2 Hours was the eighth race of the 2008 FIA GT Championship season.
 It took place at the Circuit Paul Armagnac, France, on 5 October 2008.

 Race results

 Class winners in bold.
 Cars failing to complete 75% of winner's distance marked as Not Classified (NC).

 † – #51 AF Corse was given a 30-second time penalty after the race, the equivalent of a drive-through penalty.